janseeuw/SoundChat/README.md

 #README

-## Beta - werkende functionaliteit
+## Alpha

-### Functionaliteit voor versturen
+### Functionality for sending

-- Bericht kan worden omgezet van string naar binair
+- Message converts from string to binary
-- Bericht kan gemoduleerd worden met frequency-shift keying (FSK)
+- Binary message is modulated using frequency-shift keying (FSK)
-- Het gemoduleerde signaal kan verstuurd worden via de luidspreker
+- The modulated signal is transmitted through the speaker

-### Functionaliteit voor ontvangen
+### Functionality for receiving

-- Geluid kan opgevangen worden door de microfoon
+- Sound is captured by the microphone
-- Geluid kan gedemoduleerd worden met het algoritme van Goertzel (efficiente DFT)
+- Captured sound can be demodulated using Goertzelalgorithm (efficient DFT)
-- Het gedemoduleerde signaal kan als bericht worden herkent, wordt omgezet naar string en op UI getoont
+- The demodulated signal kan be recognized as a message, converted to a string and put on UI

-### Persistentie
+### Persistence

-- Berichten worden opgeslaan
+- Messages are stored using SQLite

 ![Soundchat](http://f.cl.ly/items/3921343b2m271j1X0V01/Schermafbeelding%202014-04-25%20om%2013.29.59.png)